Bellwood (Richmond, Virginia)

 James Bellwood died in 1924 and his descendants continued the agricultural operation through the 1930s.
 In 1941, 631 acres of the Bellwood property including the manor house, a large dairy barn and several outbuildings were acquired from his heirs by the U.S. Government to construct the Richmond Quartermaster Depot.
 The Army wanted the property due to its location along the Atlantic Coast Line Railroad, and US Route 1 (then the main north–south East Coast highway) and its close proximity to the newly constructed Port of Richmond.
 The Bellwoods agreed to sell the land to the government but one of the stipulations of the sale was that the Army agree to look after the elk herd and they have done so ever since.
 The dairy barn was demolished in 1947 but the antebellum manor house is maintained as the center's officers' club.

 Although the house is now used as an officers’ club, much of the early fabric is still intact.
 This includes original heart pine flooring, paneled doors, stairs, and most of the door and window frames.
 A handsome Adam style mantel and paneled dado survive in one of the first-floor rooms.
-A long, one-story wing spanning the width of the house was added to the rear of the structure in modern times to accommodate the club's service areas.
+A long, one-story wing spanning the width of the house was added to the rear of the structure in modern times to accommodate a ballroom and the club's service areas.
 The property also contains the Gregory Family cemetery, the historic elk pasture created by James Bellwood, and two feeding stations for the elk.
 Bellwood is a listed Virginia and Chesterfield County landmark and was added the National Register of Historic Places in 1978.
 A boundary increase was accepted in 2013.

 In 2020 and 2021 the Bellwood Manor house underwent a year-long $3.28 million renovation.
 The renovation work overseen by the U.S. Army Corps of Engineers was done in accordance with plans and drawings approved by the Virginia State Historic Preservation Office, and included some structural repairs, as well as interior and exterior restoration.